 Considered a true delicacy, the mopane worm is widely consumed in rural areas of southern Africa.
 Being highly nutritious makes it an important source of protein for a lot of households in these areas.
 Scientifically known as the Gonimbrasia Belina, the mopane worm is in fact the brightly coloured spiky caterpillar of the Emperor moth.
 They are one of the larger caterpillars, nearly as long as a finger and as thick as a cigar.

 The mopane worm is an edible caterpillar or one of the edible worms and it feeds mainly on the leafs of the mopane tree, hence its name.
 During harvest time which takes place a few weeks into the rainy season, hundreds of families hand pick them from the trees.
-The innards of the caterpillar are carefully squeezed out after which they are dried in the sun, smoked or boiled for preservation.
+The innards of the caterpillar worm are carefully squeezed out after which they are dried in the sun, smoked or boiled for preservation.
 In certain cases they are also preserved in cans.
 The dried mopane worms, also called mopani worm, can be stored for usage throughout the year and are mostly sold at local markets in rural areas or in supermarkets in the bigger cities.

-For most of these families, it is an easily obtainable and cheap source of protein.
+For most families in rural villages in Southern Africa, it is an easily obtainable and cheap source of protein.
 The mopane worms contain three times as much protein as beef, giving it a lot of benefits of eating mopane worms.
-On the other hand, it is also considered to be a million dollar industry in Southern Africa where the worms are exported to some european countries.
+On the other hand, it is also considered to be a million dollar industry in southern Africa where the worms are exported to some european countries.
 Mopani worms are eaten in among others Botswana, Zimbabwe, Zambia, Namibia and certain regions of South Africa.

-The Boma restaurant, part of the Victoria Falls Safari Lodge in Victoria Falls serves many mouth watering local dishes and fried Mopane worm is one of them.
+The Boma restaurant, part of the Victoria Falls Safari Lodge in Victoria Falls serves many mouth watering local dishes and fried worms is one of them.
 For the brave ones that try at least one, they will receive a special certificate.

-I tried my first mopane worm in this restaurant, so I got the certificate.
+I tried my first mopane worm in The Boma restaurant, so I got the certificate.
 The worm was grilled and looked very well done.
-It tasted like burned steak.
+It tasted like very well done steak.
 Not bad, but I didn’t try a second one, at the time.
 The Boma restaurant is located by the Victoria Falls Safari Lodge.